openxpu/pai/docs/manual/cluster-admin/installation-guide.md

 These two files specify the cluster layout and the customized configuration, respectively.
 The following is the format and example of these 2 files.

-**Tips for Chinese Users**: If you are in Mainland China, please read [this issue](https://github.com/microsoft/pai/issues/5592) first before you edit these files.

 #### `layout.yaml` format

 ``` yaml